KalvadTech/django-glide/README.md

 ## Setup

-Add "django_glide" to your list of `INSTALLED_APPS`, then either in your base template (to load on all pages) or just the template you need, add:
+First, add "django_glide" to your list of `INSTALLED_APPS`.

+Then either in your base template (to load on all pages) or just in the template you need, add:

 ```html
 {% load glide_tags %}